 Next, I garnished with fresh cilantro and a wedge of lime to squeeze on top.
-Since I love Thia food so much, I am really glad I tried Massaman curry.
-Although I prefer hot over sweet if you enjoy a mild-tasting curry that isn’t spicy, this is the curry for you.
+Since I love Thia food so much, I am delighted I tried the Massaman curry recipe.
+Although I prefer hot over sweet, if you enjoy a mild-tasting curry that isn't spicy, this is the curry for you.

 Of course, I love all Thai food, so here are some other recipes you may enjoy if you also love a healthy version of Thai Cusine:

 - Skinny Thai Tempeh Lettuce Wraps

 - Skinny Thai Curry Noodle Bowl

 - Thai Red Curry Vegetables

 - Vegan Thai Curried Cauliflower Lentil Soup

 - Vegan Spicy Thai Drunken Noodles with Seared Tofu